Last Updated on June 27, 2025 by Julian Espinosa

 Avoiding Scams and Theft

-Stick to well-known areas and avoid walking alone at night.
+Be cautious of overly friendly strangers offering deals that seem too good to be true.
+Stick to well-known areas and avoid walking alone after dark.
 While violent crime is rare in Cuba, petty theft can occur in tourist areas.
-Maintaining awareness of your surroundings helps ensure a trouble-free visit.

 Emergency Numbers and Locations